 Basketball Court at Newey Goodman Park (June 2020).
 Photography by Elliott Brown

 The park is on the no 6 bus route from National Express West Midlands which passes by on the Stratford Road.
 Closest bus stops at Robin Hood Island Northside.
 Also the bus stops labelled as Wycombe Road.
 From July 2020, the 6 now uses Electric buses, but they were using Platinum buses before that.
+You can also catch the no 5 or 76 bus routes from the nearby Robin Hood Lane (a short walk away via Newey Road at the back).

 The no 6 bus passes Newey Goodman Park (July 2020).
 Photography by Elliott Brown